omok/CoachCompanion/docs/BEST_PRACTICES.md

    - Type transformations handled in the schema
    - Required vs optional fields clearly defined

+3. **Audit Trail**
+   - All entity tables must include `lastUpdatedByUser` column
+   - This integer column references the user ID who last modified the record
+   - The storage layer automatically sets this column on create/update operations
+   - This provides a complete audit trail of data changes
+   - The current user's ID must be provided in the context for all operations

 ## Testing Best Practices

 1. **Test Organization**